 Anna and Jacques welcome you to their 15th-century villa property for hands-on cooking in her very own kitchen, great food & wine in the heart of Lombardy.
 The villa is located nearby the southern shores of Lake Garda and has been carefully restored keeping the beauty of the past including flourishing frescos in the great style of Guido Reni.
 Our husband and wife team open up their villa home and recipe book, while sharing their traditions and secrets to la dolce vita!
-Married for 22 happy years, they have followed their dream to the Italian countryside and passionately welcome guests from all over the world into their kitchen.
+Married for more than 20 happy years, they have followed their dream to the Italian countryside and passionately welcome guests from all over the world into their kitchen.

 Anna invites you into her kitchen to teach you her favorite family recipes.
 Learn hands-on along with Anna and prepare antipasti, pasta, main courses and desserts with passion.
 In each class, use only seasonal products from Anna’s garden and the nearby local marketplace.
 And if Anna’s mother is in the kitchen – get ready to prepare her famous handmade pasta and polpettone!

 Lunch or dinner follows and includes the foods made in class.
 Everyone enjoys the food and toasts with a good glass of local red or white wine.
 Anna says: ‘You will not only take home recipes, but memories and experiences that will last a lifetime!’

 Polpettone con Prosciutto e Speck – “Polpettone” with Prosciutto and Speck

 Filletto di Maiale con Funghi – Pork Tenderloin with Mushrooms

 Pollo con Gorgonzola e Speck – Chicken with Gorgonzola and Speck

 Pasta al Forno con Verdura – Baked Pasta with Vegetables

 Pasta Fresca: Tagliatelle and Bigoli – Fresh Pasta: Local types